 Region of the Great Bend of the Wabash River Cost-Share Program

-WREC’s cost share program can provide up to 75% of the total cost for urban and agricultural projects designed to improve water quality in the Region of the Great Bend of the Wabash River watershed.
+WREC’s cost share program can provide up to 75% of the total cost for projects designed to improve water quality in Tippecanoe County.
+The funding is divided up in to three categories: septic tanks, urban nature-based solutions, and farmland.
+The details of each category are below.
 To obtain funding, projects must meet these requirements:

 2. Practices must be included on our list of fundable practices.